customerlobby/service_fusion_api/README.md

 ### Configuration

-Before you can make calls to ServiceFusionApi you must configure the library with a valid partner_key & company_key or a valid OAuth access token.
+Before you can make calls to ServiceFusionApi you must configure the library with a valid OAuth access token.

 There are two ways to configure the  gem.
 You can pass a hash of configuration options when you create a client, or you can use a configure block.